Homesynck/homesynck-server/docs/self_host_guide.md

 ### Admin account & no register mode
 #### Disabling Admin account
+1. Open `docker-compose.yml`
+2. Under `phoenix-server -> environment` change `ENABLE_ADMIN_ACCOUNT` to `"false"`
+   - Double quotes are mandatory
+3. Restart the server with `docker-compose up --build -d`

 #### Enabling and configuring Admin account
+This feature creates an account for you on firststart using credentials in the server's configuration.

+Enabling it and also enabling "no register mode" can be useful to only let you use your own server, thus making it suitable for private use.

+This "admin account" can also be used for tests and maintenance.

+In order to enable and configure it do the following:

+1. Open `docker-compose.yml`
+2. Under `phoenix-server -> environment` change `ENABLE_ADMIN_ACCOUNT` to `"true"`
+   - Double quotes are mandatory
+3. Open or create your secret `docker.env` file:
+   - after `ADMIN_USERNAME=` put your admin account username
+   - after `ADMIN_PASSWORD=` put your admin account password
+4. Restart the server with `docker-compose up --build -d`

+If you change the `ADMIN_USERNAME` or `ADMIN_PASSWORD` later, it will take effect on server restart.

 #### Enabling no register mode

 ## Database management